TheDragonCode/notify-exceptions/README.md

 ## Installation

-To get the latest version of Notify Exception, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of `Notifex`, simply require the project using [Composer](https://getcomposer.org):

 ```
 composer require andrey-helldar/notify-exceptions